 Under "General," Check "Toggle all caching types on or off at once."

-Under the Minify subsection, There is an option called Minify mode.
+Next, look at the option called Minify mode.
 Select the Auto option.

 Click Save all settings.

 Note: If you make any changes to your WordPress plugins, the W3 Total Cache plugin may ask you to Empty the Cache.
 This is done to make sure the plugin doesn't serve a cached version of any changed files.